 How Do I Choose the Right Medicare Plan?

 When you are ready to choose the right Medicare plan, it can be a confusing and difficult process.
-In addition to Original Medicare, there are a variety of different plans that can give you the health coverage you need.
+In addition to Medicare Parts A and B, there are a variety of different plans that can give you the health coverage you need.
 At Medicare Solutions, we help you review the different plan options and enroll in the Medicare plan that best suits your needs.
 If you are eligible for Medicare Advantage programs, you can enroll in an HMO, PPO, private-fee-for-service (PFFS), or medical savings account (MSA) plan, depending on its regional availability and eligibility requirements.
-If you are dissatisfied with your plan, you have the option to enroll in a different plan or original Medicare during the Medicare Open Enrollment Period.
+If you are dissatisfied with your plan, you have the option to enroll in a different plan or Medicare Parts A and B during the Medicare Open Enrollment Period.

-If you decide to enroll in the Original Medicare plan, you can add a supplementary Part D prescription medication plan or supplementary Medigap insurance.
-If you already have Original Medicare, Medicare Solutions can also help you review plan options for Medicare Supplement plans that may help pay costs not paid for by your Original Medicare.
+If you decide to enroll in Medicare Parts A and B, you can add a supplementary Part D prescription medication plan or supplementary Medigap insurance.
+If you already have Medicare Parts A and B, Medicare Solutions can also help you review plan options for Medicare Supplement plans that may help pay costs not paid for by your Medicare Parts A and B.

 When choosing your Medicare plan, there are several variables that you need to keep in mind.
 Many Medicare plans are located regionally and are not available everywhere in the United States.
 To find out what plans are available in your area, navigate around the Medicare Solutions site or call (800) 328-7305.